SwatiSTiwari/ReactJs-Interview-Question/README.md

     <h3>11.
 What is a higher order component?</h3>
 </summary>

 A higher-order component is a function that takes a component and returns a new component.
 HOC's allow you to reuse code, logic and bootstrap abstraction.
-The most common is probably Redux’s connect function.
+The most common is probably Redux's connect function.
 Beyond simply sharing utility libraries and simple composition, HOCs are the best way to share behavior between React Components.
 If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC.

 </details>